We are reader-supported. Buying through links on our site may earn us commissions. Learn More.

 Because of its significant carat weight, a 4 Carat Diamond has extraordinary capacity for brilliance, sparkle and fire.
-A stunning 4 Carat diamond that’s well-cut gives you the ‘wow’ factor and makes your loved one feel extra special.
+A stunning 4 Carat diamond that’s well-cut like this one from Blue Nile gives you the ‘wow’ factor and makes your loved one feel extra special.

 But buying any 4 Carat Diamond will not get you the results you want.
-You could buy a poorly cut 4 Carat Diamond that appears dull, or one that will turn heads like this 4 Carat diamond ring in platinum.
+You could buy a poorly cut 4 Carat Diamond that appears dull, or one that will turn heads like this 4 Carat diamond ring in platinum from James Allen.

 Diamonds of the same carat weight differ dramatically in their overall appeal and brilliance.
 If you have questions about 4 Carat diamonds or would like help in your search, please don’t hesitate to contact us.

-When we talk about 4 Carat Diamonds, we’re discussing the weight of the diamond, not its size.
-4 Carat is equal to 0.8 grams or 800 milligrams.
+When we talk about 4 carat diamonds, we’re discussing the weight of the diamond, not its size.
+4 carats is equal to 0.8 grams, or 800 milligrams.

 It’s important to pay attention to weight ‘category,’ as prices per carat don’t continually increase as weight increases.
 Diamond prices are often driven more by emotion than reason.

 While it may seem advantageous to look for a diamond that’s just below a new weight category, such as a 3.90-3.99 Carat Diamond, that really isn’t the case.
 Diamond cutters have become more efficient at their job.
 In fact, it’s incredibly rare to find a well-cut 3.90 Diamond.